-We would like to report, for the sake of completeness, that on the CARS dataset, which contains very complex images, we exploit pre-trained MTL models.
-For the disentanglement phase, we change the structure of the encoder $f$ such that it does not produce a dense representation in the bottleneck layer but a compressed feature map.
-The latent space projectors are then learned using $1\times{}1$ convolution, and the disentanglement losses are applied to the flattened feature map.
-Furthermore, in Table~\ref{tab:realdata_results}, with *, we denote the result we take from the original paper, as we encountered challenges in replicating the performance using the available code and information.
+For completeness, we report that we exploit pre-trained backbones for the \gls{mtl} models on the \cars{} dataset, which contains very complex images and is categorized as a fine-grained classification dataset.
+For the disentanglement phase with this dataset, we change the encoder $f$ so that it does not produce a dense representation in the bottleneck layer but a compressed feature map.
+Thus, latent space projectors are learned by using $1\times{}1$ convolution, and disentanglement losses are applied to the flattened feature map.

-\subsection{Research questions}
+\subsection{Research Questions}